Twins vs. Angels Player Props Betting Odds

-Player prop betting options for Byron Buxton, Shohei Ohtani and others are available in the Minnesota Twins-Los Angeles Angels matchup at Angel Stadium of Anaheim on Friday, starting at 9:38 PM ET.
+Player prop betting options for Shohei Ohtani, Byron Buxton and others are available in the Los Angeles Angels-Minnesota Twins matchup at Angel Stadium of Anaheim on Saturday, starting at 10:07 PM ET.

 Bet on this matchup or its props with DraftKings!